Soyle-Productions/soyle-stories-user-manual/how do I.../remove/a character from my project.md

 ## There are two ways to remove a character from your project, assuming you've created the character:

-1. Open the Characters List Tool
+1. Assuming you have the Characters List Tool open
 2. Right-click the character
 3. Confirm the deletion in the dialogue popup
 4. Select "Delete" from the drop-down

 OR

-1. Open the Characters List Tool
+1. Assuming you have the Characters List Tool open
 2. Click on the character
 3. Click the "Options" button at the top
 4. Confirm the deletion in the dialogue popup